Mattsi-Jansky/recipes/apple-pie.md

 * Optionally: Beat an egg with 1tbsp cold water and spread it over the top with a pastry brush
 * Any excess dough can be used to make decorative shapes to add to the top
   * If using egg wash, wash the added shapes too.
+* Remove the pre-heated baking tray from the oven, place the pie tray on it, return baking tray to the oven
+* Reduce oven's temperature to 200C
+* Cook for 30-40 minutes.

 ## Next time